caner-cetin/blog-cansu-dev/_posts/2025-07-15-how-to-use-old-ipad-as-dev-environment.md

 For better security, let's configure UFW to properly manage our server's firewall:

+(much needed edit here: do not allow all IP's to connect to these ports. my IP is constantly changing, I am traveling places, so I allowed all connecting IP's. if you can, while allowing the ports, whitelist only one IP address.)

 ```bash
 # Install UFW (usually pre-installed on Ubuntu)
 sudo apt install -y ufw